-(e) Suspension of redemption right:
+(d) Suspension of redemption right:

-The Corporation may, in whole or in part, suspend or postpone, or continue a suspension or postponement of, the right to redeem any shares, and may postpone the date of payment upon redemption for any period, in each case, for any reason or cause in its sole discretion.
+The Corporation may, in whole or in part, suspend or postpone, or continue a suspension or postponement of, the right to redeem any preferred shares for any reason or cause in its sole discretion.

-(f) Dividends to preferred shareholders:
+(e) Dividends to preferred shareholders:

-Holders of the preferred shares are entitled to receive non-cumulative dividends, in any form or amount, as and when declared from time to time by the directors of the Corporation, acting in their sole discretion, out of the moneys of the Corporation properly applicable to the payment of dividends.
+Holders of the Preferred Shares are entitled to receive non-cumulative dividends, in any form or amount, as and when declared from time to time by the directors of the Corporation, acting in their sole discretion, out of the moneys of the Corporation properly applicable to the payment of dividends.